San Francisco, California

 Boston Faith & Justice Network

-Boston Faith & Justice Network is a community of Christians living simply for generous giving.
+Boston Faith & Justice Network is a gathering of Christians from many different traditions sharing a common concern to love our neighbors and bring about a more just world through economic discipleship and living generously.
 For more information visit www.bostonfaithjustice.org